PhilipYip1988/python-notebooks/anaconda/linux/install.md

 When attempting to install such niche libraries, these libraries should be specified during creation of a Python environment so that the ```conda``` package manager can look at the latest version of the niche library and examine its requirements and therefore determine the latest version of Python and numpy to install.
 This is more reliable than attempting to downgrade versions of Python and numpy from a currently existing environment which usually results in an unstable Python environment.

-Many of the bioinformatics tools are only developed for Linux/Mac and are on the separate channel:
+Many of the bioinformatics tools are only developed for Posix systems (Linux/Mac) and are on the separate channel:

 * ```bioconda```